deskbookers/full-stack-test/README.md

 * `assignment1/php/errors.php` (if applicable)

 Your resulting Node application should be placed in `assignment1/node/`.
 You can of course use dependencies.
 You can either choose to write custom SQL queries or use an ActiveRecord like library to represend your data.
 Make sure you pick a solution which is easily maintainable.

+## Assignment 2: Add a Front-End to your Node application

+TODO